rakash/Thoughtfully-Mine/_posts/2020-12-24-Atomic-habits.md

 -- # CHAPTERS
 -->

-I have been wanting to read this book for quite sometime now, and after seeing plenty of tweets from people across the spectrum on twitter raving about how it has changed their lifestyle, i finally spent sometime reading this book.
+I have been wanting to read this book for quite sometime now, and after seeing plenty of good reviews from people on twitter raving about how it has changed their lifestyle, I finally spent sometime reading this book.

-The following are the main takeaways from this, for me:
+The following were the main takeaways for me from this from this Book;

-## Basic setup
+## Chapter 1:

-Jekyll requires blog post files to be named according to the following format:

-`YEAR-MONTH-DAY-filename.md`

-Where `YEAR` is a four-digit number, `MONTH` and `DAY` are both two-digit numbers, and `filename` is whatever file name you choose, to remind yourself what this post is about. `.md` is the file extension for markdown files.

-The first line of the file should start with a single hash character, then a space, then your title.
-This is how you create a "*level 1 heading*" in markdown.
-Then you can create level 2, 3, etc headings as you wish but repeating the hash character, such as you see in the line `## File names` above.
+    - **Habits** are the compound interest of self-improvement.
+    - Getting 1 percent better every day counts for a lot in the long-run.
+    - Habits are a double-edged sword.
+They can work for you or against you, which is why understanding the details is essential.
+    - Small changes often appear to make no difference until you cross a critical threshold.
+    - The most powerful outcomes of any compounding process are delayed.
+You need to be patient.
+    - An atomic habit is a little habit that is part of a larger system.
+Just as atoms are the building blocks of molecules, atomic habits are the building blocks of remarkable results.
+    - If you want better results, then forget about setting goals.
+Focus on your system instead.
+You do not rise to the level of your goals.
+You fall to the level of your systems.

-## Basic formatting
+## Chapter 2

 You can use *italics*, **bold**, `code font text`, and create [links](https://www.markdownguide.org/cheat-sheet/).
 Here's a footnote [^1].
 Here's a horizontal rule: